-The School is home to eleven separate disciplines, Sustained Studies programmes in Languages and the university's Language Centre, offering an extensive range of courses and a thriving research community.
+The School is home to ten separate disciplines, as well as Sustained Studies programmes in Languages, offering an extensive range of courses and a thriving research community.

 Using the tabs below you can find out more about each of the School's disciplines, including: information on what you'll be studying, who your lecturers and tutors will be and how to contact them and the latest news and events within each discipline.